julienhamonic/julienhamonic.github.io/_posts/2016-4-15-A_New_Thought_Form_from_the_Pyramid_to_the_Blockchain.md

-The world has been run for close to 20,000 years on the pyramidal structure -- Pyramids are everywhere on the globe, repeated fractally, distributed holographically and have worked synegetically.
+The world has been run for close to 20,000 years on the pyramidal structure -- Pyramids are everywhere on the globe, repeated fractally, distributed holographically and have worked synergetically.

 A new thought form to structure organizations is emerging: the Blockchain.

-Take a look at Nu, the DAO that is issuing the dollar pegged US-NBT.
+Take a look at [Nu](https://nubits.com/), the DAO that is issuing the dollar pegged US-NBT.

-NuShareholders mirror holographically the whole blockchain, this pattern of blockchain being found again in another scale of itself, BCex.
+NuShareholders mirror holographically the whole blockchain, this pattern of blockchain being found again in another scale of itself, [B&C exchange](https://bcexchange.org/).
 Though its parts are not related by any hierarchical relationship, the whole is greater than the sum of its parts and produce a meaningly business value.

 _May the Blockchain be spread fractally, holographically and synergetically!_